View Document Text

 (stocks primarily) ahead of client trades.
 Employees comply with the

-provisions of the Adviser’s Policies and Procedures Manual.
+provisions of the Advisor’s Policies and Procedures Manual.

 Advisory Employee Trading

-The Chief Compliance Officer (CCO) of the Adviser is Robert A. “Bob” Meek,
+The Chief Compliance Officer (CCO) of the Advisor is Robert A. “Bob” Meek,

 MBA, General Securities Principal.
-His trades are reviewed by Andrew
+His trades are reviewed by Michael

 Hanlein, General Securities Principal.
 All employee and client trades are